plone/documentation/manage/troubleshooting/buildout.rst

 They are harmless.

-The reason: Buildout uses a Python tool called ``setuptools`` internally to install the packages.  setuptools scans all ``.py`` files inside the Python package and assumes they are Python modules.
+The reason: Buildout uses a Python tool called ``setuptools`` internally to install the packages.
+Setuptools scans all ``.py`` files inside the Python package and assumes they are Python modules.
 However, Plone has something called :doc:`RestrictedPython </develop/plone/security/sandboxing>`.
 RestrictedPython allows untrusted users to execute Python code in Plone (Python Scripts in the :term:`ZMI`).
 RestrictedPython scripts use slightly modified Python syntax compared to plain Python modules.

-setuptools does not know which files are normal ``.py`` and which files are RestrictedPython and tries to interpret them all using standard Python syntax rules.
+Setuptools does not know which files are normal ``.py`` and which files are RestrictedPython and tries to interpret them all using standard Python syntax rules.
 Then it fails.
 However, setuptools only tries to scan files (`in order to see if they are zip-safe <https://pythonhosted.org/setuptools/easy_install.html#compressed-installation>`__) but still installs them correctly.
 No harm done.

 Version conflicts
 =================

 Buildout gives you an error if there is a dependency shared by two components, and one of the components wants to have a different version of this dependency.

 Example::